 After college, Alison set her sights at first on law school and Constitutional Law,

 then realized that

 she would rather be involved hands-on in the community.
 Her rich volunteer experience includes

 work with the Greensboro Jaycees, North Carolina’s Junior Miss scholarship program, Delancy Street and the Leukemia and Lymphoma Society.

-Charles Jones, Community Outreach Coordinator
+Charles Jones, Program Coordinator

 Charles Jones received his bachelor of arts in Communication Studies from UNC-Greensboro, where he also competed in wrestling and track and field for the Spartans.
 He competed in the NCCA Championship in track and field and was an NCAA Leadership Conference attendee.